 It’s anticipated that there could be hundreds if not thousands of lawsuits against Actemra’s manufacturer in the coming years.

-Contact the Salt Lake City Actemra injury attorneys at the James Esparza Law Group by calling toll-free 800-745-4050.
+Contact the Salt Lake City Actemra injury attorneys at the James Esparza Law Firm by calling toll-free 800-745-4050.

 Contact our team today